 Flashing lights and bulky decorative displays can cause disorientation and confusion.
 Avoid hazards such as lit candles as well as decorations that might be mistaken for edible treats, such as wax or plastic fruit, or decorative glass marbles.

 Although most of us enjoy the cheerfulness of holiday music, gatherings, and meal preparation, it all adds up to noise, which can cause overstimulation.
 For a person with dementia, environment can be everything.

 Try to create an environment that is as calming as possible.
 Make sure they have plenty of places to relax and sit down.
-Schedule the day in a way that gives your loved one time to rest as well as engage with others.Tags: Alzheimer Disease, Dementia, Victim of Dementia
+Schedule the day in a way that gives your loved one time to rest as well as engage with others.Tags: Alzheimer Disease, Dementia, family, Victim of Dementia